mateoatr/Competitive-Programming/UVa/README.md

 ### Basic Features (BigInteger)

 The book and uHunt recommend solving these with the BigInteger Class of Java.
-I opted for using Python to solve these problem, since Python is now being accepted by the judges in the ACM ICPC.
+Since Python is now being accepted by the judges in the ICPC, I opted for using it for solving these problems.

 - **424** : Add big numbers.
-- **465** : Very easy problem, just remember that INT_MAX = 2**31 - 1.
+- **465** : Very easy problem, just remember that `INT_MAX = 2**31 - 1`.
 I got two wrong answers because of typos [grin].
 - **713** : Simple function to reverse a number.